EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance/index.md

 ![Shows performance of baseline algorithm using top and botton 120 equities.
 Returns of 4.7%, sharpe of 0.63, and drawdown of -4.85%](/images/quant/LongShortBaseline-120.png "Long Short 120")

 Using the same factors as sources of alpha, a simple implementation of the aforementioned ideas from machine learning were used in an attempt to enhanced the 'information' guiding selection.
-Again, the and botton 100 securities were considered each day.
+Again, the top and bottom 100 securities were considered each day.

 ![Shows performance of ML inspired algorithm.
 Returns of 12.04%, sharpe of 1.34, and drawdown of -4.4%](/images/quant/LongShortMLApproach-100.png "Long Short ML 100")